imichaelnorris/llmarquee/README.md

 # LLMarquee
-Use a Large (actually small) Language Model to generate text in an HTML Marquee
+An Web Component that acts as a Marquee and uses a Large (actually Small) Language Model to generate text.

 ## Overview
 index.html --> Example page